 It's practically a given for many farces and comedies of manners that "Everyone must, at all times, be shackled to an idiot ball until the last few minutes of the final act."
 Occasionally varied by inserting an Only Sane Man character whom no one will listen to.

-All of the tragedy is a result of first Antigone and then Creon deciding that burying Polynices is more important than keeping Antigone alive.
+All of the tragedy is a result of Antigone deciding that burying Polynices is more important than her own life.

 Creon for not knowing that, generally, flipping off the gods by not burying the dead is a bad idea.

 Ismene gets it a bit when she decides to take joint responsibility, despite the fact that she did not take part in the crime.
 Although she makes it pretty clear she knows the likely outcome.